Dutch PM seeks tough sanctions to stop euro crisis

 The "last resort" of joint bond issuance, as Merkel called it, did not appear to be part of their accord.

-Much of Tuesday's debate in the Dutch parliament centered on what alternative rescue plans might be available to stem the current crisis.
+Much of Tuesday's debate in the Dutch parliament centred on what alternative rescue plans might be available to stem the current crisis.

 Dutch politicians said the coalition parties are open to supporting a new European fiscal institution that would punish euro zone countries which fail to obey budget rules.